catherineloesch/project4-react-frontend/README.md

 <br>

-Next, I added styling to forms for the webite.
-I started with the form that allows the user to post a new job listing:
+Next, I added styling to the `<form>` elements.
+I started with the form that allows the user to post a new job listing.
+As I was styling the form I added media queries to make the forms responsive:

 <br>